yeasy/learning_pickleball/en/01_background.md

 Pickleball scoring is similar to the old rules in badminton, and only the serving team can score points if they win their round.

-Taking doubles as an example, each game has 11 points, and each player on the serving side has one chance to serve (In total two chances for each side).
-After serving, the opponent receives the serve and returns, and the serving party hits the ball to the opposite side.
-From the fourth shot,  players can either hit groundstroke or volley the ball that has not landed.
-If the serving team scores in this round, then switch sides with teammates and continue serving, otherwise the teammate will continue to serve.
-Only serving team can score points if they win the round, and the receiving team will not get points even win.
+Taking doubles as an example, each game is usually played to 11 points, and in a normal service rotation each player on the serving side has one chance to serve.
+The exception is the first service rotation of a game: the starting team has only one server before the first side out.
+After the serve, the receiver must let the ball bounce before returning it, and the serving team must also let the return bounce before playing the third shot.
+From the fourth shot on, players can either hit after a bounce or volley the ball before it lands.
+If the serving team wins the rally, they score, switch sides with their partner, and continue serving; if they lose the rally, service moves to the partner or, after the second server loses, to the other team.

 **Note: Evolution of Scoring Rules**